THIS COMPTON CENTENNIAL FOOTBALL TEAM IS HUNGRY

 Nolan knew about preaching from his parents, a former Catholic priest and nun.
 He knew about playing from his days as a defensive back for Santa Ana Mater Dei High and, later, the University of Utah.

-Heart in Montebello and later Laguna Beach, where he became briefly infamous for publicly ripping an opposing coach who refused to resolve a tie game by agreeing to an overtime period.
+He knew about coaching from stints at Cantwell-Sacred Heart in Montebello and later Laguna Beach, where he became briefly infamous for publicly ripping an opposing coach who refused to resolve a tie game by agreeing to an overtime period.

 Nolan left Laguna Beach three years ago to focus on his successful Speed Kills training business but eventually realized he missed the kids, and so he plotted his return.